eduardofischermath/homemade_graphs/ISSUES.md

 maybe prepare corresponding numbers too.
 Other examples for potential changes are solve_nearest_neighbors_subproblem and solve_full_length_subproblems_for_initial_and_final_vertices (which would likely have its name changed).

+## ISSUE #0053 OPEN

+As specialization of Issues #0005 and #0028, work on get_sccs() functions.
+That is, the problem of getting strongly connected components.
+Bring everything to the highest quality level of performance and code elegance.